Mintbase/Grants-Program/applications/openbrush-follow-up.md

 To be successful with this mission, we have outlined several steps that would need to be taken.
 1. OpenBrush is a library for secure smart contract development on ink!, same as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Ethereum.
-2. OpenBrush should serve as a starting point for every developer entering a Polkadot(ink!) ecosystem.
+2. OpenBrush should serve as a starting point for every developer entering a Mintbase(ink!) ecosystem.
 3. In addition to having a standard implementation, Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development.
 4. For Openbrush to fulfill its purpose, several changes must be made & several blockers to be overcome in `ink!` and in Substrate's `pallet-contracts`.
 We are committed to doing that in the context of this project.

-This project is important to us as it's our strategic goal to accelerate Polkadot ecosystem development.
+This project is important to us as it's our strategic goal to accelerate Mintbase ecosystem development.
 Applications on Ink! are a considerable part of it.

 ### Project Details
 OpenBrush should serve as a starting point for every smart contract developer coming from Ethereum.
 The extended documentation will cover several topics: